mkolbly/projecteuler/README.md

 The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

 The problems are solved using unit tests in project EulerMSTest.
-Most of the problem solving logic is int he library EulerLib.
+Most of the problem solving logic is in the library EulerLib.

 Both projects have been updated to .NET 8.0